Decal: Properties

-Two variations include the traditional water-slide or water-dip, with the artwork screen-printed on water-resistant paper coated with a layer of water-soluble adhesive, and a dry peel-and-stick format using a standard adhesive - which technically is not a decal, as there is no "art transfer", rather an adhesive-backed label known as a sticker.
-When manufactured out of vinyl the latter is known as a vinyl-cut-decal.
+Two variations include the traditional water-slide or water-dip, with the artwork printed on water-resistant paper coated with a layer of water-soluble adhesive, and a dry peel-and-stick format using a standard adhesive—which technically is not a decal, as there is no "art transfer", rather an adhesive-backed label known as a sticker or "vinyl-cut decal".

 Modern production process

 Mass-production of vinyl decals starts with large rolls of vinyl sheet.
 Vinyl is fed through a cutting plotter or large-format printer/cutter which prints the desired image and cuts out the desired shapes.
 Designs are typically created using specialized computer software and sent to the machines electronically.
+Modern cutting systems have evolved to achieve sub-millimeter precision on die-cut decals through automated processes and sophisticated blade pressure control.

 After the patterns are cut, excess vinyl on the sheet is removed in a process called weeding.
 Finally, a paper pre-mask can be applied to the top of the vinyl design allowing easy application of multiple letters and shapes.

 A recent innovation involves the inclusion of a radio frequency identification (RFID) circuit (chip and antenna) in the paper or film facestock.